mponce0/covid19.analytics/README.md

 and daily changes in the reported number of cases.

-### Oveview of the Main Functions from the "covid19.analytics" Package
+### Overview of the Main Functions from the "covid19.analytics" Package
 <!--
  | Function  | description |
  | --------	 | ----------- |